scimusmn/cmc-biomed-career-connections/README.md

 ## JSON Structure Documentation

 This document explains the JSON structure used in the Professional Profiles system.
 Each entry in the JSON array represents a healthcare professional's profile with detailed attributes.
-This guide will help non-technical users understand how data is structured and how it impacts the application.

 ### JSON Field Definitions